Tashkent State University of Law: Educational and academic process

 In the first year of the study, students of the educational program receive comprehensive basic theoretical knowledge in the field of state and law, starting from the second year of study - learners are taught in selected branches of law (according to the profile specialty), as well as some related disciplines like economics, political science, sociology, history.
 In addition, graduates receive the necessary practical skills for further work in the legislative and law enforcement spheres, public authorities and law firms.

 Main modules: Constitutional law, Administrative law, Civil law, Criminal law, Labor law, Environmental law, Civil procedural law, Criminal procedural law, Financial law, Criminology, Tax law, International law, Commercial law, Land law, Personal development, Methodology of Legal researches, Legal writing, and soon.

 The educational process is provided by a solid teaching staff, such as doctor of law, academician A.Saidov, honored scientist of the Republic of Uzbekistan, doctor of law, Professor, H. Babayev and others.

 Academician H.Rakhmankulov, well-known professors B.Blinder, A.Zakutsky, Y.Karaketov, Ya.Pesin, G.Sarkisyan, Sh.Shorakhmetov, I.Zakirov, one of the first women in the Ministers of Justice, Mrs. H.Suleymanova, and many others had conducted lessons at the university.

 In the academic process, students provide a special type of compulsory practice, that is, free legal assistance to the population in person, working in the Legal clinic of TSUL under the guidance of their teachers.
 The clinic offers full-time service, in addition, "Legal clinic.
-Online reception" section is available on the web page of tsul.uz.
+Online reception" section is available on the web page.